pachyderm/docs/content/latest/deploy-manage/deploy/google-cloud-platform.md

 ---
 # metadata #
 title:  Google Cloud Platform
-description: Learn how to deploy a Pachyderm cluster on Google's GKE.
+description: Learn how to deploy a MLDM cluster on Google's GKE.
 date:
 # taxonomy #
 tags: ["gcp"]